GhanshyamJha05/WEB_SCRAPPER_Using-GO/README.md

 # 🕸️ Web Scraper Using Go

 A powerful, lightweight, and concurrent web scraper built with Go.
-Extract content from any website using CSS selectors through a modern web UI, a robust CLI tool, or a REST API.
+Extract content from any website using CSS selectors through a modern web UI, a robust CLI tool, or a REST API

 <img width="930" height="786" alt="image" src="https://github.com/user-attachments/assets/499bf87c-6045-49b7-8bcd-997730185caa" />